Cornell–Syracuse lacrosse rivalry

 The Cornell–Syracuse lacrosse rivalry is an intercollegiate lacrosse rivalry between Cornell Big Red and Syracuse Orange.
 The two New York state programs are historical lacrosse powers, combining for 23 national titles.
-Since the creation of the NCAA Division I Men's Lacrosse Championship, Cornell and Syracuse have appeared in 40 Final Fours and captured 14 total titles.
-Syracuse leads the series 66–42–1 through 2024.
+Since the creation of the NCAA Division I men's lacrosse tournament, Cornell and Syracuse have appeared in 40 Final Fours and captured 14 total titles.
+Syracuse leads the series 66–43–1 through 2025.

 Series History

 Early Years (1920s to 1960s)

 NCAA Championship 2009.
 Syracuse vs. Cornell pregame in Gillette Stadium.
-Syracuse would win 10-9 in OT.
+Syracuse would win 10–9 in OT.

 Only an hour away from each in upstate New York, the two programs first met in 1920 and would meet annually until World War II would halt the matchup in 1943.
 During this early stretch, both programs experienced streaks of success in the rivalry.
 Syracuse would win eight of the first nine meetings, including the initial game, a 5 to 3 victory.
 Each team would maintain five game winning streaks in the 1930s, while Cornell won the last game prior to World War II.

 After the Big Red won the 1942 contest in Ithaca, Syracuse would embark on the longest streak in the history of the rivalry, ripping off 16 straight games from 1946 to 1957.
 A 22–5 victory was the largest in series history at the time, but the following year the narrative flipped.